wetterheidi/upper_winds_open_meteo/README.md

 ## Usage
 - **Map Interaction**:
-  - Double-click to set a marker, drag to adjust, and fetch weather data; popup shows coordinates and altitude.
+  - Double-click to place a marker, drag to adjust, or click to toggle the popup with coordinates and altitude.
-  - Measure distances and directions with the measurement tool on the top right corner of the map
+  - Use the top-right measurement tool for distances and bearings.
 - **Coordinate Input**:
-  - Use the "Coordinate Input" menu to enter coordinates (Decimal, DMS, MGRS) and move the marker with the "Move Marker" button.
+  - Open the "Coordinate Input" menu, enter coordinates, and click "Move Marker" to update the location.
 - **Model Selection**:
-  - Switch models via "Forecast Model" dropdown; check "Model Run" for run time.
+  - Choose a model from the dropdown; hover over "Forecast Model" for the latest run time.
 - **Time Navigation**:
-  - Use the slider to browse hourly forecasts; disabled if only one time step exists.
+  - Use the time slider to explore forecasts; disabled for single time steps.
 - **Weather Display**:
-  - View data in a table; adjust units and interpolation in the menu.
+  - Enable the wind table with "Show Wind Table" and customize units/interpolation in the settings menu.
 - **Mean Wind**:
-  - Set altitude limits in the bottom container for mean wind calculation.
+  - Adjust altitude limits in the bottom container to calculate mean wind.
-- **Landing Pattern**:
+- **Skydiving Features**:
-  - Enable via menu, tweak parameters, and visualize on the map.
+  - Configure canopy speed, descent rate, leg heights, exit/opening altitudes, and visualize patterns, jump circles, or jump run tracks.
 - **Download**:
   - Click "Download Table" to save the current table as a text file.